I’m sure you’re aware that fires and other disasters destroy numerous homes and businesses across the country every

 Once you have a current backup on hand, store that external hard drive in a fireproof safe or bank safety deposit box.

 3 – Copy all of the precious family photos and important documents that currently reside on your computer onto USB flash drives.

 Distribute copies of that media to other family members, and if possible be sure to include folks who don’t live in the same house (or better yet, the same city and state).

 That way if someone’s house were to burn down there will still be several copies of those files stored in various physical locations.

-3 – Upload all of your irreplaceable files to a dependable cloud storage account such as Google Drive or Dropbox.
-That will ensure that an area-wide fire like the one that hit Gatlingburg and Pigeon Forge won’t take out all the duplicate backups in one fell swoop.
+4 – Upload all of your irreplaceable files to a dependable cloud storage account such as Google Drive, Dropbox or iCloud to ensure that an area-wide fire like the one’s that frequently hit California won’t take out all the duplicate backups in one fell swoop.

-4 – Upload all the photos from your mobile devices to the cloud as well.
-If you have an Apple device you can upload to iCloud.
+5 – Upload all the photos from your mobile devices to the cloud as well.

 I know it can be time consuming and even a bit costly to take the measures required to truly protect all of your precious photos and important documents from permanent loss.